 - Multiple access options: Our smart locks offer mobile app contactless control, 3D biometric fingerprint sensor, patented PIN Genie digital keypad, voice-activated command, physical key as well as the latest Scan-to-Open QR Code access.

 - Video monitoring and recording: Available on the Lockly Vision video doorbell smart lock, you can see (and speak to) anyone on your porch and grant access in real-time, as well as review footage stored on the micro SD card provided via the free Lockly app.

-- Remote access: With Wi-Fi connected smart locks, you can manage your lock from anywhere via an app or voice assistant.
+- Remote access: With network or Wi-Fi connected smart locks, you can manage your lock from anywhere via an app or voice assistant.

 Installing a Lockly smart lock is straightforward and intuitive, and connecting devices via the app takes just a few clicks.
 In just a few hours, you’ll be up and running without professional help.
 If you do want advice, our support team is on standby to help.